mcauley-penney/OSL-repo-extractor/README.md

         - PR numbers
         - a PR's merged status

-      Those pieces of data are mandatory when collecting data for those API item types, meaning that they will always be collected when collecting data on their respective item. *You do not need to attempt to provide them as arguments to the configuration files "fields" lists.*
+      Those pieces of data are mandatory when collecting data for those API item types, meaning that they will always be collected when collecting data on their respective item. *You do not need to attempt to provide them as arguments to the configuration file's "fields" lists.*

 ### output